gazebosim/gz-mujoco/sdformat_mjcf/README.md

 <path/to/mujoco>/bin/simulate new_file.xml
 ```

-To convert an SDFormat file to mjcf:
+To convert an MJCF file to SDFormat:

 ```
 mjcf2sdformat path/to/file.xml new_file.sdf
 ```

-To run the sdf file in GazeboSim, follow [this instructions to install Gazebo Sim](https://gazebosim.org/docs/latest/install)
+To run the SDFormat file in GazeboSim, follow [these instructions to install Gazebo Sim](https://gazebosim.org/docs/latest/install)

 ```
 ign gazebo new_file.sdf